"We’re a diverse team with a shared passion for creating positive change in the lives of young people.”

 Kristan is a partner of a leading independent Australian law firm with a background in property and corporate advisory.
 She advises property developers, government and government owned corporations, major landlords and tenants, listed corporations and private clients in a vast array of transactions.
 She has presented at a variety of legal conferences in the property and commercial sectors, including the Property Council of Australia.
 Kristan's memberships include Queensland Law Society, Australian Institute of Company Directors, Property Council of Australia and Urban Development Institute of Australia.

-Maria is the Manager, Information Security of a leading Australian university.
-She has over twenty years of IT experience performing strategic roles and delivering programs in the fields of information security, IT strategic planning and enterprise architecture in government, telecommunications and higher education.
+Maria is an information security and cybersecurity management consultant providing advisory services on IT strategic policy and corporate risk management in various sectors.
+She has over twenty years of IT experience performing strategic roles and delivering programs in the fields of information security and cybersecurity management, IT strategic planning and enterprise architecture in government and provided expert advice to researchers in higher education.
 Maria is a recognised industry expert, frequently being asked to speak globally about IT policies and frameworks, ICT risk management and business continuity management.
-She has published academic papers and her extensive knowledge is used to deliver IT projects and educate university students about the safe use of online media.
+She is also an academic researcher and published papers on strategic information security policies and corporate risk management cited in current research literature and adopted in case studies.

 Kristina is a Chartered Accountant with over 25 years' experience in both commerce and public practice.
 Kristina is employed as a Manager with Bray & Associates Chartered Accountants, working out of their Bowral, NSW office.
 Kristina provides taxation and business advice to a variety of clients including individuals, investors, superannuation funds and small to medium sized enterprises.
 Kristina is also Chairman of the BDCU Alliance Bank, a member-owned social enterprise that provides financial products and services via a strategic alliance with Bendigo and Adelaide Bank.
 Kristina holds a Bachelor of Commerce from the Australian National University, is a member of the Institute of Chartered Accountants and a Graduate of the Australian Institute of Company Directors.